 - Preheat the oven to 450 degrees.

-- In a bowl combine the honey, soy sauce, chili garlic sauce, rice vinegar, sesame oil and teriyaki sauce.
+- In a bowl combine the honey, soy sauce, chili garlic sauce, rice vinegar, and sesame oil.
 Peel the ginger and grate it into the bowl using a small cheese grater.
 Mince the garlic and add it as well.
 Stir it all to combine.

 - Place the chicken wings in a colander and rinse well (you don’t know what gets on them in the factory).
 Cut each wing at the joint to yield a drummet and a wing (see photos below).
 Add the wings to the bowl of sauce and stir to coat.